 At $1,267,500, the sheer, spangled dress Monroe wore to sing "Happy Birthday" to JFK in 1962 set the world record for the most expensive piece of clothing ever sold.
 A collectible company purchased it.
 The famous Seven Year Itch dress set a record, too, selling for $4.6 million in 2011.
 Casual attire goes for less, but still fetches more than your average pair of Levi's: Tommy Hilfiger bought her jeans from Otto Preminger's River of No Return for $37,000—and gave them to Britney Spears as a gift.

-Their romance is infamous, but Monroe was only married to second husband Joe DiMaggio for a Kardashian-esque 274 days.
-Though many things contributed to their divorce, the infamous "subway scene" in The Seven Year Itch, where the skirt of Marilyn's white dress billows up, was said to have been the last straw.
+Their romance is infamous, but Monroe was only married to second husband Joe DiMaggio for a mere 274 days.
+Though many things contributed to their divorce, the infamous "subway scene" in —where the skirt of Marilyn's white dress billows up—was said to have been the last straw.
 The scene was shot in front of a large crowd of media and bystanders, and DiMaggio became irate over how much she was exposing herself.
 They fought over it, and according to some reports, DiMaggio got physical.

 The kicker?
 That particular fight was completely unnecessary.
 The crowd made enough noise that the footage shot that day was completely unusable, so Monroe had to re-shoot her scenes on a closed sound stage.

-DiMaggio continued to be there when Monroe needed him, including bringing her to spring training so she could get away from Hollywood for a while.
+DiMaggio continued to be there when Monroe needed him, including bringing her to spring training with him so that she could get away from Hollywood for a while.
 Shortly before her death, DiMaggio had been telling friends that they were going to get remarried.
-When she died, he was in charge of the funeral—and refused to allow almost anyone from Hollywood to attend.
+When she died, he was in charge of the funeral, and he refused to allow almost anyone from Hollywood to attend.
 "Tell them, if it wasn't for them, she'd still be here," he said.
-The rumors are true, by the way; he had roses delivered to her grave twice a week for 20 years.
+He had roses delivered to her grave twice a week for 20 years following her death.

 After her death, Monroe was buried at Westwood Village Memorial Park Cemetery in Los Angeles.
 DiMaggio originally owned the crypt above hers, but sold it when they divorced.
 The buyer was Richard Poncher, a fan who requested that he be flipped over when he was buried so he could lay face down on top of Monroe for eternity.
 Charming.
 Though his wife obliged the request, she changed her mind in 2009 and put the plot up for sale on eBay.
 It brought in a whopping $4.6 million, but the buyer later backed out.

 Hugh Hefner famously purchased the plot right next to hers.
 Though she graced the first cover of Playboy, the two never met.
 "I feel a double connection to her because she was the launching key to the beginning of Playboy," he said.
 When Hefner died in 2017, he was buried in the plot he'd bought for $75,000 in 1992.